SakshamDhaania/ATM-Simulator/README.md

 # ATM-Simulator
-User ID and PIN should be four digits number only
+The user ID and the PIN should be four digit numbers only without any special characters and spaces.